Patriots Takeaways: Ground Game Exceeds Expectations In Surprising Win Vs. Bengals

 What do you think?
 Leave a comment.

-While New England’s pass protection was the recipient of criticism during the preseason, the run game showed a plenty of optimistic signs.
+While New England’s pass protection received criticism during the preseason, the run game showed plenty of optimistic signs.

 Here are more takeaways from Patriots-Bengals:

-— Expectations might not have been high on the Patriots offense entering the 2024 campaign, but the same wasn’t to be said about the defense.
+— Expectations for the Patriots’ offense weren’t high entering the 2024 campaign, but the same wasn’t said about the defense.
 And Demarcus Covington’s group showed plenty of potential themselves.

 New England forced a pair of turnovers and limited Cincinnati to 224 yards of total offense.
 Joe Burrow and the passing game, which was without starting receiver Tee Higgins, mustered just 154 yards through the air.